West Bloomfield Township, Michigan: Ethnic groups

 West Bloomfield has a large Jewish population.
-It is home to the Jewish Community Center of Metropolitan Detroit, the Frankel Jewish Academy, a Jewish community high school, and the museum of the Jewish Historical Society of Michigan.
+It is home to the Jewish Community Center of Metropolitan Detroit and the Frankel Jewish Academy, a private Jewish community high school.

 West Bloomfield also has a large Chaldo-Assyrian population.
-In 2004 the Chaldean Cultural Center, the largest of its kind in the United States, was eatablished in the township.
+In 2004 the Chaldean Cultural Center, the largest of its kind in the United States, was established in the township.

 As of April 2013, West Bloomfield had the third largest Japanese national population in the state of Michigan, at 1,047.